Powered USB C Hub: Ultimate Guide to Power & Ports

-A powered hub is your central command for all peripherals, ensuring every connected device gets the stable power it needs to function flawlessly, all while potentially charging your laptop at full speed.
+A powered hub acts as your central command for all peripherals, ensuring every connected device receives the stable power it needs to function flawlessly, all while potentially charging your laptop at full speed.

 What is a Powered USB C Hub, Exactly?